Evolution of Couplers and Brakes on 19th Century Railroads

 Couplers have been in continual use in trains from the early 19th century to contemporary times.
 A modern freight train can include more than one-hundred cars and be over a mile long.
 Couplers hold the cars together, from the first tug of the engine, as its force overcomes the inertia of each car, to the end of the train.
 A coupler requires extraordinary strength and flexibility to maintain its hold over hills and dips, around curves, and over rough track.

-In 1863, when the Union Pacific and the Central Pacific Railroads were breaking ground, the most common coupler in use was the "link-and-pin" ("Lincoln pin").
+In 1863, when the Union Pacific and the Central Pacific Railroads were breaking ground, the most common coupler in use was the "link-and-pin," also known as a "Lincoln pin".
 This was a simple, elongated iron loop that was fitted into an opening at the end of each car's drawbar.
 The loop was anchored in place by an iron pin dropped through a socket in the top of the drawbar.
 The pin passed through the link and through another socket in the bottom of the drawbar.

 The link-and-pin construction was inexpensive to manufacture, making it the predominant coupler in use until the 1870s.
 However, the link-and-pin, as well as other early railroad couplers, had disadvantages that became more problematic with the expansion of railroad systems, the increase in locomotive power, and train length.